RachelBunder/RachelBunder.github.io/_posts/2018-01-10-Cleaning OSM.md

 ![All railways in Sydney](/assets/posts/cleaning_osm_files/cleaning_osm_10_1.png)

 Let's look at the man-made class.
-This contains thing susch as the Fish Market and Taronga Zoo Ferry Wharf.
-And piers and groynes (low walls built out to sea to stop errosion).
+This contains things such as the Fish Market, Taronga Zoo Ferry Wharf, piers and groynes (low walls built out to sea to stop errosion).
 Also not what I would call streets.

 ```python